 - Sleep disturbances

 Yes, OMS can be misdiagnosed.
 However, we are encouraged by the data provided from the NORD Patient Reported Natural History Study on OMS.
-We find that over the years, the likelihood of proper diagnosis is trending favorably so that now, a patient is highly likely to have a proper initial OMS diagnosis.
+We find that over the years, the likelihood of proper diagnosis is trending favorably so that now, a patient is twice as likely to have a proper initial OMS diagnosis than the outcomes prior to 2010.

 YES!
 Responses from a caregiver survey show that 60% of OMS warriors have had a neuroblastoma or other cancer detected, while 40% have not.